yrpan/yrpan.github.io/index.md

 **Note: This is an archived page of David's Academic/ Early Professional portfolio, which is no longer in use.
 Our tech firm has little to do with GIS-related activities :)**

+**Disclaimer: By downloading or using any content from this website, you agree that you are doing so at your sole risk, and for educational purposes only**

 ---

 Section Navigation: